About Me

 Experience

-• Fine / gross motor delay, Autism, ADHD, Cerebral Palsy, seizure disorders, intellectual delay, medically fragile children
+- Fine/gross motor delays, Autism, ADHD, Cerebral Palsy, seizure disorders, intellectual delay, medically fragile children